LunyScript Architecture

 - Identity management: Stable IDs that survive engine-native object moves/reparenting

-- Lookup performance: Fast queries by tag, type, parent, spatial proximity
+- Lookup performance: Fast hashed queries by tag, name, and perhaps type, parent, proximity, …

 Considerations: